Funtime60/Plexamp-Download-Copier/README.md

 # Plexamp Download Copier - Without Python

-Does the same thing as the [original](https://github.com/danrahn/Plexamp-Download-Copier) but without using python
+~~Does the same thing as the [original](https://github.com/danrahn/Plexamp-Download-Copier) but without using python~~

+Doesn't reoganise the media